The Apostle's Creed - Part 3

 "The forgiveness of sins"

-In the New Testament Jesus Christ has the authority to forgive sins.
-He also gave this authority to His Apostles when he said "Whoever's sins you forgive are forgiven, and whoever's sins you retain are retained".
-As He passed this authority onto His Apostles and by extend the Catholic Church, the Apostles passed this authority on to their disciples who formed the Bishops and Priests of the Church.
+In the New Testament, Jesus Christ demonstrates the authority to forgive sins.
+He also gave this authority to His Apostles when He said, "Whoever's sins you forgive are forgiven, and whoever's sins you retain are retained" (John 20:23).
+As He passed this authority to His Apostles and by extension to the Catholic Church, the Apostles passed this authority on to their successors who formed the Bishops and Priests of the Church.
 This Sacrament, which brings one from spiritual death into spiritual life with Christ, is called the Sacrament of Reconciliation.

 "The resurrection of the body"

-The resurrection of the dead will take place at the Second Coming of Christ prior to the General Judgment of all on Earth.
-This is done through the infinite power of the Omnipotent God, through whom nothing is impossible.
+The resurrection of the dead will take place at the Second Coming of Christ, prior to the General Judgment of all people on Earth.
+This will be accomplished through the infinite power of the Omnipotent God, through whom nothing is impossible.

-This is the part of the Creed that every believer looks toward, and every non-repentant sinner will come to despise.
-Life in the presence of God is an eternity of happiness and bliss, as God is Happiness and Bliss, as he is the Good to an infinite perfection.
-And unfortunately those in Hell will be forever deprived of the Happiness and Bliss that is in and of God, as they rejected Him in this life, He will reject them in the next.
+This is the part of the Creed toward which every believer looks with hope, and which every unrepentant sinner will come to despise.
+Life in the presence of God is an eternity of happiness and bliss, because God is Happiness and Bliss—He is the Good in infinite perfection.
+Unfortunately, those in Hell will be forever deprived of the Happiness and Bliss that is in and of God.
+As they rejected Him in this life, He will reject them in the next.

 Comments